k4hav/phone-alarm-detector/README.md

 - Linux
 - Windows

-For full setup and run, see How to Install.txt
+For Run this Program, open  How to Install.txt